RK0429/cespy/design/plan.md

     While these might be future enhancements, structuring the code with scalability in mind (e.g. a clear separation between data model and processing, so it’s easier to extend later) is beneficial.
 * **Community and Contribution**: Since the unified project is larger in scope, it might attract more users or contributors (especially if it’s the only tool combining LTSpice, NGSpice, etc., with Python automation).
 Setting up contribution guidelines, improving code readability, and writing tests will facilitate external contributions if the project becomes open to them.

-## Implementation Roadmap
+## Release Roadmap

-Finally, here is a step-by-step action plan to execute the merge and achieve the above goals:

-1. **Repository Preparation**: Decide where the merged code will live.
-For example, use the existing `kupicelib` repository as the base for the unified package.
-Update or create project management items (issues or a project board) to track the merge tasks.
-Communicate (even if just to team members or future self) the plan for deprecating the other repo (kuPyLTSpice).
-2. **Merge Codebases**:

-   * Export or copy the content of `kuPyLTSpice` into the `kupicelib` project.
-Place files into their corresponding locations in the new structure.
-For instance, integrate `kuPyLTSpice/sim/sim_batch.py` into `kupicelib/sim/` directory.
-   * If using git, you might add the kuPyLTSpice repo as a remote and merge branches, or simply manually copy files and commit.
-Ensure the history of important files is not lost if that’s important for future reference (optional).
-   * Add any missing pieces from kuPyLTSpice that kupicelib didn’t have (there may be a few helper classes or minor features).
-   * Initially, keep both versions of overlapping files in case you need to compare them.
-For example, bring in `kuPyLTSpice/raw/raw_read.py` alongside `kupicelib/raw/raw_read.py` (renaming one temporarily) to diff and see if kuPyLTSpice’s version had modifications.
-Merge any relevant differences into the main file and then remove the duplicate.
-3. **Unify and Refactor the Code**:

-   * Go through each set of duplicate functionality and consolidate:

-     * Choose the primary implementation (mostly from kupicelib) and enhance it with any missing functionality from the kuPyLTSpice side.
-     * Update import statements across the codebase to reflect the new single-package structure.
-For example, where kuPyLTSpice code did `from kupicelib.editor import asc_editor`, it can now do `from kupicelib.editor import asc_editor` (which is internal now, not a separate installed package).
-Relative imports might be used within the package for clarity.
-     * Rename modules or functions for consistency (`tookit` -> `toolkit`, etc.) and adjust all references accordingly.
-     * Remove the duplicate/trivial modules that are no longer needed (like the nearly empty wrappers from kuPyLTSpice).
-   * Run linting/formatting tools to ensure the merged codebase is clean and uniform (if you use flake8, black, etc.).
-   * Double-check that all necessary data files (like any XML or other templates) are in place and being accessed correctly by the code after reorganization.
-4. **Merge Packaging Config**:

-   * Create/update the `pyproject.toml` or `setup.py` in the merged repository.
-Populate it with the combined metadata and dependencies as discussed.
-   * If using Poetry, update the dependency list with the union of both projects’ dependencies.
-Remove `spicelib` if not needed, or if still needed for something, include it for now (with a note to remove in the future).
-   * Set the new version number (e.g. 2.0.0).
-   * Define console script entry points for all relevant utilities (this involves writing small `main()` functions in those modules if not already present).
-   * Ensure that the package will include all subpackages and data files.
-Adjust MANIFEST.in or Poetry include settings as needed (e.g., include `*.xml` data files).
-5. **Testing**:
+1. **Testing**:

    * Before releasing, perform the testing plan.
 Write automated tests where possible and/or do manual testing of each feature.
 Start with small unit tests for critical components (file parsing, etc.), then integration tests for full simulation runs.
    * Test installation locally: build the wheel (`poetry build` or `python -m build`) and try `pip install`ing it in a fresh virtual environment.
 Then run a few example uses to ensure everything is included and working (catch issues like missing files in the package, etc.).
    * Fix any bugs or issues uncovered by testing (e.g., import errors from the refactor, missing dependencies, etc.).
 Iterate until the unified package runs all tests successfully.
-6. **Documentation & Examples**:
+2. **Documentation & Examples**:

    * Write a new README.md that reflects the unified library.
 Include usage examples (maybe adapted from kuPyLTSpice’s readme and kupicelib’s readme).
 Make sure to highlight any changes in usage.
    * Optionally, set up a docs site.
 If not immediately, at least prepare an extended README or a docs/ directory for future expansion.
    * Update any badges or CI status in the README for the unified repo.
 Remove or update references that are obsolete (e.g., if README still refers to installing kuPyLTSpice separately, change that).
    * If providing a migration guide or deprecation notes, include those in the docs or as a section in the README.
-7. **Release**:
+3. **Release**:

    * Once the code and documentation are ready and tested, publish the unified package to PyPI.
 For example, if using Poetry: `poetry publish` for version 2.0.0.
    * Verify the PyPI release by installing it via pip and running a quick functionality test.
-   * Post-release, in the **kuPyLTSpice** PyPI project, consider releasing a final update (version 1.0.1) that has an install requirement of `kupicelib>=2.0.0` and perhaps prints a warning if used.
+   * Post-release, in the **kuPyLTSpice** PyPI project, consider releasing a final update (version 1.0.1) that has an install requirement of `cespy>=0.1.0` and perhaps prints a warning if used.
 This will effectively push users to migrate.
 If you choose not to do this, at least update the project description on PyPI and the GitHub README to indicate it’s deprecated in favor of the new package.
    * Similarly, update the **kupicelib** project description on PyPI if needed (to reflect the new scope).
-   * If the unified project has a new name, publish under that name and possibly yank old releases or leave them with notes.
-If the name is the same (kupicelib), then it’s just a new version for users to upgrade to.
+   * Publish under the name `cespy` and possibly yank old releases or leave them with notes.
-8. **Post-Merge Follow-Up**:
+4. **Post-Release Follow-Up**:

    * Monitor any issue trackers or user feedback for the new release.
 Fix any unforeseen issues (e.g., if some environment had a problem, or if an important feature was unintentionally broken).
    * Close out any redundant issue pages or pull requests in the old repos, directing people to the new repository.